serverless/components/README.md

   $ npm i -g serverless
   ```

 Next, use the `create --template-url` command to install a [Serverless Components Template](./templates), which contains Components as well as boilerplate code, to get you started quickly.

-Here are a few popular ones:
+Here are a few popular templates...

 #### [Deploy A Website](https://github.com/serverless/components/tree/master/templates/website)